 Let’s not let it happen again

-History, both muggle and magical has a nasty habit of repeating itself, and too many times in the world’s history people have seen things go wrong.
+History, muggle and magical have a nasty habit of repeating themselves, and too many times in the world’s history people have seen things go wrong.
 Deadly even, but failed to say anything.
 Where does the madness end?
 In the end of it all, it doesn’t matter if you are cursed to be a werewolf, born with veela or goblin blood in your family tree, or what your family tree looks like.
-Now is not the time to fall silent and let our classmates suffer.
+Now is not the time to fall silent and let our classmates.
 They have stood beside us, laughed with us, and cried with us.
 They are family-whether we like it or not.
 Do not let the hatred destroy the friendships and relationships we have.

-Recently, two new posters appeared in our halls.
+Last night, two new posters appeared in our halls.
 The first is a mocking of the Full moon crossed out posters.
 They have taken the moon phases but instead of the full moon being crossed out with red ink, the new moon is crossed out.
 The moon phases are faded out and overlaid with a painting of a werewolf.
-The words taunt the NMS with almost cruel intent.
-The time is nigh as the zenith rises the darkness calls to hold you tight.
-We are the wolves who roam these halls.
-With bated breath we watch you.
+The words taught the NMS with almost cruel intent.
+The time is nigh as the zenith rises the darkness cause to hold you tight.
+We are the wolves who roman these halls with bated breath.
+We watch you.
 The second simple reads, Not Only “Monsters” with the overlay of a handprint and a paw print together.
 The warnings are clear.
 The wolves are tired of being targeted and voiceless.
 They seem to be preparing to fight back.
 And the monsters are not just the ones we hear about, but are also hidden behind smiling lips.